VLSIDA/openram-docker-image/README.md

 ### On PC ###

 1. Download and install [VcXsrv](https://sourceforge.net/projects/vcxsrv/)
+2. Start VcXsrv
-2. In the Docker image, set the DISPLAY address to the ip address of your machine with :0 like: 192.168.1.102:0 Or, this can be passed to the docker command with:
+3. In the Docker image, set the DISPLAY address to the ip address of your machine with :0 like: 192.168.1.102:0 Or, this can be passed to the docker command with:
 ```
 -e DISPLAY=192.168.1.102:0